Tongan government confirms three deaths in ‘unprecedented disaster’

 British charity worker Angela Glover, 50, was killed in the tsunami as she tried to save the dogs she looked after at a shelter, her brother said.

-Ms Glover’s brother, Nick Eleini, said he managed to speak to her “guilt-ridden” husband, James Glover, who survived the incident, on Monday evening after he found her body.
+Ms Glover’s brother, Nick Eleini, said he managed to speak to her “guilt-ridden” husband, James Glover, who survived the incident, on Monday night after he found her body.

-The island is facing issues with communication as a result of an underwater cable being severed during the severe weather.
+The island faces issues with communication as a result of an underwater cable being severed during the blast and tsunami.

 “I don’t believe he sustained any serious injuries.
 He is naturally just shattered and guilt-ridden as to the events that took place.
 He’s quite naturally blaming himself for not being able to save Angela.